robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 of `positional arguments`_, have `default values`_, accept `variable number of arguments`_, accept `free named arguments`_ and have `named-only arguments`_.
 The syntax how to represent all these different variables is derived from how they are specified in Python and explained in the following table.
-Note that the examples use Python syntax for lists, but Java developers should use Java lists or String arrays instead.

 .. table:: Representing different arguments with `get_keyword_arguments`
    :class: tabular